William Sidney (courtier): Life

-It is believed by the Sidney family that Sir William Sidney at that time adopted as a second family crest a porcupine statant azure quills collar and chain or, being the heraldic emblem of King Louis XII.
+It is believed by the Sidney family that Sidney at that time adopted as a second family crest a porcupine statant azure quills collar and chain or, being the heraldic emblem of King Louis XII.

 Sidney was appointed an Esquire of the Body to Henry VIII, and married in 1517.
 He accompanied the king to the Field of the Cloth of Gold in 1520, and in 1523, during the war with France, took part in the expedition commanded by the Duke of Suffolk.
-In March 1538 he was appointed tutor and steward of the household to Prince Edward.
-In 1539 he received a large grant of lands in Kent and Sussex in exchange for those held by him in York and Lincoln.
-His wife died on 22 October 1543, and on 25 April 1552 Edward VI added to his estates in Kent the manor of Penshurst.
+In March 1538, he was appointed tutor and steward of the household to Prince Edward.
+In 1539, he received a large grant of lands in Kent and Sussex in exchange for those held by him in York and Lincoln.

-Sidney died at Penshurst on 10 February 1554, and was buried in the parish church.
+Sidney’s wife died on 22 October 1543.
+On 25 April 1552, Edward VI added the manor of Penshurst Place to Sidney’s estates in Kent.
+A decade later, Sidney died at Penshurst on 10 February 1554, and was buried in the parish church.

-Death and family